nelson-wpwang/accessors/README.md

 Example
 -------

-Accessors can be used to not only communicate with devices, but also with web services.
-To see the Node.js accessor runtime query a stock price, run:
+Accessors can also be used as a library inside of new or existing applications.
+For example, to run a Node app that queries a stock price using accessors:

     cd runtimes/node
     npm install
     cd examples
     ./stock.js

-This should print out the Microsoft stock price.
+This will print out the Microsoft stock price.

 The code looks like this: